sphinx-labs/sphinx/docs/ops-foundry-getting-started.md

 This guide will walk you through a sample multi-chain deployment using the Sphinx Foundry plugin and DevOps platform.

+TODO: If you're using Hardhat instead of Foundry, check out the [Hardhat version of this guide]().
+TODO: put a corresponding thing in the hardhat version too

 ## Table of Contents

 1. [Prerequisites](#1-prerequisites)